azdavis/millet/docs/tokens.md

   | odd n = even (n - 1)
 ```

-Contrast with `andalso`, which is for logical "and" of `bool` expressions.
+Compare with `andalso`, which is for logical "and" of `bool` expressions.

 ## `end`